MichaelAxtmann/InPlaceMSDradixsort/README.md

 }
 ```

-from Orestis Polychroniou retrieved from his personal web page [www.cs.columbia.edu/~orestis](www.cs.columbia.edu/~orestis).
+from Orestis Polychroniou et al. The source code has been retrieved from Orestis Polychroniou's personal web page [www.cs.columbia.edu/~orestis](www.cs.columbia.edu/~orestis).

-This repository adds support for CMake and provides a library including the in-place MSD-radixsort algorithm.
+This repository adds support for CMake and provides a library for the in-place MSD radix sort algorithm.

 Limitations: